 occurred during that period.

-The use of the Demand Index (DI) indicator in trading
+Demand Index (DI) Indicator in Trading

 The Demand Index indicator is one of the technical analysis